 Riding a bike or walking are easy, environmentally-friendly and low-cost forms of transport – great for short trips or as part of your journey to work, education and other destinations.

-Walking is an easy, convenient option for short trips, or to connect with other forms of transport, and also has great health benefits.
+As well as its great health benefits, walking is an easy, convenient option for short trips, or to connect with other forms of transport.

 Walking already makes up a significant number of the trips taken across Victoria.
 For example, two thirds of all trips in the city of Melbourne are on foot.